Characters: First Encounter Assault Recon

 - Clone Degeneration: Since they go fully masked and armored at all times, it's not until late in the second game that you see how...wrong the manufacturing process can go.
 There seems to be only one Replica who actually resembles his template - Foxtrot 813, whose looks identical to Paxton Fettel.

 - Decapitated Army: Want to put them all down at once?
 Kill their commander.
 They'll lapse immediately into dormancy.
 Until Alma takes control.
+Interestingly, this only applies to the ones grown and conditioned for psychic commanders, as earlier versions were programmed to respond to voice commands, which is presumably why the Replica in the third game are still loyal to Armacham.

 - Determinator: The Replica will do whatever it takes to stop you, including following near-suicidal orders and tactics.